Optimize Your Morning Routine for Better Health

 If you give yourself big doses of quick-fix dopamine and dilute your energy at the start of the day by checking the news or your emails, how do you suppose your day will get better?

 Getting things done and achieving your targets often takes planning.
-And one of the most famous metaphors comes from a quote by Abraham Lincoln, he said: “Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.”
+And one of the most famous metaphors comes from a quote by Abraham Lincoln, he said:

 But this still won’t fix your blunt axe.

-Take care of your axe
+Take care of your axe.

 If you distract yourself at the start of the day with everything going on in the world, you’re not preparing yourself for a productive or stress-free day.